Threshold Detection¶

 For more details, refer to Event Level Description.

-If Continuous Trigger Judgment is enabled, you can configure the system to generate an event after the trigger condition is met multiple times consecutively.
+If continuous trigger judgment is enabled, you can configure the system to generate an event after the trigger condition is met multiple times consecutively.
 The maximum limit is 10 times.

 Alert Levels¶